-The licencee agrees to pay such fees and charges as are contained in this licence.
+The licensee agrees to pay such fees and charges as are contained in this licence.

 No soliciting for any purpose will be permitted except from within the booth or space licensed for that purpose.

-Concessions & Food Sampling: The licencee is not permitted to give away whole samples of any product.
+Concessions & Food Sampling: The licensee is not permitted to give away whole samples of any product.
 Small samples for tasting purposes are permitted.
-The licencee agrees to maintain clean premises and observe sanitary food handling practices.
+The licensee agrees to maintain clean premises and observe sanitary food handling practices.
 All food concessions, including sampling, are subject to application & inspection by the Saskatoon Community Health Region.
 Call (306) 655-4605 for inquiries.

 If refuse, sewage or grease is poured in or around the area that you are renting, a fine may be assessed and/or you will not be allowed to return to the event next year.
 Under no circumstances is grease to be poured into trash barrels, dumpsters, or drains.
 Grease disposal barrels will be placed throughout the event grounds.
 There will be a fine for dumping grease.

-Electrical Services: The licencee may be charged for electrical services to connect to power sources, electrical inspection fees and electrical consumption as per the Saskatoon Prairieland Park Electrical Service Form.
+Electrical Services: The licensee may be charged for electrical services to connect to power sources, electrical inspection fees and electrical consumption as per the Saskatoon Prairieland Park Electrical Service Form.